(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 If you’re ready to get started, ask yourself this: How Can I Pay Off My Credit Card Debt For Good?

-When you’re struggling with your financial health, you’re probably suffering from a severe case of YOLO.
+When you’re struggling in your financial life, you’re probably suffering from a severe case of YOLO.

-You also probably haven’t given much thought to the future you.
+You also probably haven’t given much thought to the future you and retirement savings.

-Even if you have your current spending in check, if you find yourself reliving past mistakes, your financial health is still suffering.
+Even if you have your current spending in check, if you find yourself reliving past mistakes, your financial wellness is still suffering.

 If you’re ready to get started, ask yourself this: What Savings Goals Should I Focus On First?